 Most of the schools featured in this section accept children from newborn to five years of age, offering full-day programmes and half-day options.
-Children will traditionally begin Kindergarten (UK system) or a Pre-K class (US system) at their chosen primary school, in the year in which they turn four.
+Children will traditionally begin Kindergarten (UK system), Pre–K3 (US system) or Reception (the Government system) at their chosen primary school, in the year in which they turn four.

 On This Page